Hezkore/setup-blitzmax-action/README.md

 ## How does this work?
 This action will run a job JavaScript that performs the following steps:
   * Fetch release info from [bmx-ng/releases](https://github.com/bmx-ng/bmx-ng/releases)
-  * Figure out BlitzMax NG equivalent platform name
+  * Figure out BlitzMax NG release equivalent platform name
   * Find and download matching release for the specified BlitzMax NG version and platform
-  * Detect file type and use correct tool to decompress downloaded archive
+  * Detect release archive type and use the correct tool to decompress
-  * Build BlitzMax NG on platforms that provide a **'run_me_first.command'** file
+  * If needed; build BlitzMax NG on platforms that provide a **'run_me_first.command'** file
   * Cache the BlitzMax NG root folder for future jobs
   * Add BlitzMax NG **'bin'** folder to **PATH**
   * Add **'BMX_BIN'** env variable